KDV5/Spider/README.md

 - Not yet
 ## TODO
 - ~~show all announcements~~
-- use cookie signin my.seu.edu.cn
 - ~~screen announcemens in 2017~~
 - ~~show message in the latest several months according to the demand of user~~
+- screen data according to the input by user
+- use cookie signin my.seu.edu.cn